madflojo/blog/articles/posts/2016-07-19-using-salt-ssh-to-install-salt.md

 ## Summary

 With the above, we can see that we were successfully able to install the `salt-minion` agent to a remote system via `salt-ssh`.
 While this may seem like quite a bit of work to setup for a single minion.
-The ability to install Salt with `salt-ssh` can be very useful when you are setting up multiple minions, as this same methodology works whether your installing Salt on 1 or 1,000 minions.
+The ability to install Salt with `salt-ssh` can be very useful when you are setting up multiple minions, as this same methodology works whether you're installing Salt on 1 or 1,000 minions.